"http://www.w3.org/TR/html4/loose.dtd"> 2023 diary of my new summer bike jersey

 Sew collar to shirt

-Sew back to back yoke.
+Sew back to back yoke lining.

 Top-stitch the seam, catching the yoke lining underneath